 Several opinions & tweaks later, I finally published a release candidate that I wanted to share.
 Yes, sharing definitely looses the competitive advantage at a PM opening, but what use is creativity that’s kept to yourself.
 I hope this bit on the design rationale helps all.

 It’s a no-brainer how crucial the first page is to recruiters, considering their daily swim in the resume swarm.
 The key was to summarize everything that mattered to them on Page 1, while deferring details to following pages.
-More importantly, it also acts as a printable summary Continue reading 1-page resume that says it all
+More importantly, it also acts as a printable summary to save some paper.

 You have every right to question my proposal – haven’t projects at work already tamed our lives for the worst?
 Well, yes definitely.
 But I’m not talking about work-related projects, or even the side projects that your cool workplace encourages.
 I’m talking about every other little project that needn’t advance your career or make you money (at least to begin with).
 The reason I’m distinguishing this from hobbies is because a hobby can keep you amused for an entire life-time – like numismatics for me.
 Projects on the other hand will usually have an end-result.